naveeak/size-reconizer/README.md

     *   **Card**: Hold a credit card against your chest.
     *   **Height**: Enter your height and step back until your full body is visible.
 3.  **Pose**: Step back until your upper body is visible.
 The app will measure your shoulder width.
+4.  **Capture**: Click the red shutter button when ready.
-4.  **Get Results**: Receive your estimated chest circumference and recommended T-shirt size.
+5.  **Get Results**: Receive your estimated chest circumference and recommended T-shirt size.
-5.  **Save & Track**: Save your results to the dashboard, view history, and export data.
+6.  **Save & Track**: Save your results to the dashboard, view history, and export data.

 ## 🔧 Installation